OS X Yosemite: Get to know the new, slimmed-down Safari

 Adding more views

-But Apple hasn’t been content to just strip away or hide features in Safari for Yosemite: There are also several feature additions, some of which are taken from Safari for iOS.
+But Apple hasn’t been content to just hide features in Safari for Yosemite: There are also several feature additions, some of which are taken from Safari for iOS.
 The demotion of the Bookmarks Bar seems to have happened because there’s a new Favorites view that looks very much like what you see when you tap in the URL/Search Bar in Safari for iOS: The browser window fills with the contents of your Favorites bookmarks, the same collection that populates the Bookmarks Bar.
 The background to this page is translucent, so it will let in some hints of whatever’s behind the browser window.
 If you like the Favorites view, you can even set it as the default view when you open a new page or tab.
 A smaller version also appears as a drop-down when you type Command-L or choose Open Location from the File menu.

 Another addition is Tab View, which is actually a redesign of the existing feature that would let you zoom out (by pinching on a trackpad) to see the contents of all your open tabs in one place.
 In Mavericks, that view was a series of slightly zoomed-out pages that you could swipe through, one by one.
 Well, that’s gone.
 The new Tab View, accessible via pinching on the trackpad or clicking on the new Tab View button in the toolbar, is a grid of thumbnails of the tabs currently open in that window, supplemented with a list of tabs open on your other devices, synced via iCloud.
 (This is the replacement for the old iCloud Tabs button.)